Warrington Town F.C.: NPL Premier Division

 At level seven in the English football league system, the Northern Premier League Premier Division was the highest level that Warrington had ever reached.
 After 16 games of the 2016–17 season, while sixth in the table, management duo of Stuart Mellish and Lee Smith left by mutual consent and Chairman Macornac brought in Paul Carden.
 Carden lead the team to a tenth-place finish in their first season in the division.
 In the 2017–18 Northern Premier League season Warrington improved on the previous campaign and ended up with a highest ever finish of third in the NPL Premier Division qualifying them for the play-offs, where they lost in a home semi-final against Grantham Town.
 They followed this up in 2018–19 with another third-placed finish, in a season made more complicated by the expulsion of North Ferriby United who went out of business partway through the campaign.
 In the play-offs Warrington beat Nantwich Town 4–1 in a home semi-final, and then won 2–1 against South Shields in the final.
 Normally this would have resulted in promotion to National League North.
 However, as a one-off for the 2018–19 season, Town had to play a "super playoff" game against the play-off winners of the newly-formed Southern League Premier Central Division.
 In this game Warrington lost 3–2 to King's Lynn Town after extra time, and they remained in the Northern Premier League Premier Division for the 2019–20 season.

 As a result of the COVID-19 pandemic, the 2019–20 season was formally abandoned in March 2020, with all results from the season being expunged.
-After another abandoned season in 2020–21 and a play-off final defeat in 2021–22, it took more investment from the chairman which ensured Warrington finished the 2022–23 season as runners-up and were promoted to the National League North for the first time in club history, beating Bamber Bridge 1–0 in the play-off final at Cantilever Park.
+After another abandoned season in 2020–21 and a play-off final defeat in 2021–22, Warrington finished the 2022–23 season as runners-up and were promoted to the National League North for the first time in club history, beating Bamber Bridge 1–0 in the play-off final at Cantilever Park.

+National League North

+Warrington started their first ever season in National League North with a 4-0 win away at Southport, and enjoyed a solid season, spent mainly in the top half of the table before eventually finishing 12th.
+They lost top goalscorer Isaac Buckley-Ricketts to Curzon Ashton in the summer and after a slow start to the following campaign, parted company with manager Mark Beesley.
+Former boss Carden returned from Nantwich Town, but Warrington would ultimately be relegated at the end of the 2024-25 campaign.
+The club posted its highest ever attendance for a regular season fixture, when 2,296 attended the home game against Chester, while the 4,432 crowd away at Scunthorpe United was the highest ever for a game involving the club, more than what turned up at Wembley for the 1987 FA Vase final.